ThinkingStudios/RubidiumToolkit/README-EN.md

 English / [简体中文](README.md)

 ### WHAT IS THIS?
-Rubidium Toolkit is a separate part from Magnesium / Rubidium Extras to make up for the missing features of Rubidium Extra.
+Rubidium Toolkit is an Magnesium/Rubidium Extras fork, this mod is used to make up for the missing features of Rubidium Extra.

 ### License
 Code from [Magnesium/Rubidium Extras](https://github.com/TeamDeusVult/MagnesiumExtras) -> LGPL